tardate/LittleArduinoProjects/Kraft/YataiRamenDoorbell/README.md

 * turns on the audio power via Q3 high-side p-channel MOSFET
 * plays sound file from the SD card using the [TMRpcm library](https://github.com/TMRh20/TMRpcm)

-Note that because RH_ASK and TMRpcm libraries both use Timer 1 by default, and this cannot be changed without modifying the library source code, the sketch avoids the conflict by re-initializing the RH_ASK driver after the sound has played
+Note that the RH_ASK and TMRpcm libraries both use Timer 1 by default, and this cannot be changed without modifying the library source code.
+The sketch avoids the conflict by re-initializing the RH_ASK driver after the sound has played.

 Code for the receiver is in [Receiver/Receiver.ino](./Receiver/Receiver.ino).